 Chrome extensions are small software programs that add capabilities to the Chrome browser on your trading computer.
 Google allows both external and internal developers to create these programs.

-As a user, you can go to the Chrome Web Store, search the store for the extension you need, and use the Add to Chrome button to start using it.
+As a Google Chrome user, you can go to the Chrome Web Store, search the store for the extension you need, and use the Add to Chrome button to start using it.

 To manage your Chrome extensions, click on the three vertical dots (aka the kebab) in the upper right corner of the Google Chrome window.
 Navigate to More Tools —> Extensions.
 Click on the Details button to see all the options for any given extension, including removal and toggling on/off.

-Here are some Chrome extensions that can make your trading day easier and more productive:
+Here are some 7 Chrome extensions to level up trading day productivity:

 1. Chrono Download Manager